Bob Chivers Prize in Physical Acoustics

 - non-destructive testing

-- be publicly accessible (in electronic form or on paper) by 31 May of the year of the award
+- be publicly accessible (in electronic form or on paper) by 31 March of the year of the award;

 Dr Asier Marzo et al